Spinet: History

 Harpsichord historian Frank Hubbard wrote in 1967, "the earliest [bentside] spinet known to me was made by Hieronymus de Zentis in 1631.
 It is quite possible that Zentis was the inventor of the type so widely copied in other countries."
 He further notes that the spinet in France was sometimes called the épinette à l'italienne, supporting an Italian origin.

 In England, builders included John Player, Thomas Barton, Charles Haward, Stephen Keene, Cawton Aston, and Thomas Hitchcock.

 The spinet was later developed into the spinettone ("big spinet") by Bartolomeo Cristofori (1655–1731), the inventor of the piano.
-The spinettone incorporated multiple choirs of strings, with a disposition of 1 × 8′, 1 × 4′, and used the same ingenious mechanism for changing stops that Cristofori had earlier used for his oval spinet.
+The spinettone incorporated multiple choirs of strings, with a disposition of 1 × 8 ft, 1 × 4 ft, and used the same ingenious mechanism for changing stops that Cristofori had earlier used for his oval spinet.
 The spinettone was a local success among the musicians of the Medici court, and Cristofori eventually built a total of four of them.

 Spinets are occasionally made today, sometimes from kits, and serve the same purpose they always have, of saving money and space.